Dodge Charger (2006): History

-Sixth generation LX (2006–2010)
+Sixth generation (LX; 2006)

 The Dodge Charger is based on the rear-wheel-drive Chrysler LX platform with Chrysler executives confirming that structural elements of the car's foundation such as the toe board, safety cage architecture, as well as the load-path philosophy being utilized by then-partner, Mercedes-Benz.
 Mercedes executives also confirmed that several individual components of the car are derived from the Mercedes-Benz E-Class (W211) and S-Class of the era.
-Shared and or derived components from Mercedes-Benz included: the rear suspension cradle and 5-link independent rear suspension design derived from E-Class, a double-wishbone front suspension design with short-and-long arm front suspension geometry derived from the Mercedes-Benz S-Class (W220), the 5-Speed NAG1 W5A580 transmission, rear differential, driveshaft, ESP & ABS systems, steering system, the CAN Bus electrical architecture, cabin electronics including several other electronic modules, switchgear such as the cruise control and turn signal combination stalk, seat controls, seat frames, and the wiring harness.
+Shared and or derived components from Mercedes-Benz included: the rear suspension cradle and 5-link independent rear suspension design derived from E-Class, a double-wishbone front suspension design with short-and-long arm front suspension geometry with dual pivot steering geometry derived from the Mercedes-Benz S-Class (W220), the 5-Speed NAG1 W5A580 transmission, rear differential, driveshaft, ESP & ABS systems, steering system, the CAN Bus electrical architecture, cabin electronics including several other electronic modules, switchgear such as the cruise control and turn signal combination stalk, seat controls, seat frames, and the wiring harness.
 Later models also feature a Mercedes-Benz-derived laser key ignition system in place of the traditional metal key.
-AWD models also benefited from the use of Mercedes-Benz's 4MATIC system, including transfer case components.
+AWD models also benefited from the use of Mercedes-Benz's 4MATIC system, including transfer case components, The sixth generation Charger’s competitors include cars such as the 2008-2009 Ford Taurus and Five Hundred, Pontiac G8, 2006-2010 Chevrolet Impala, Nissan Maxima A34, Hyundai Grandeur TG, and 2004-2010 Toyota Avalon.

 Both the SXT and R/T models were available in rear and all-wheel drive trains starting in 2007.
 The AWD system is engaged all the time, routing approximately 60% of the power to the rear wheels and 40% of the power to the front wheels.

 After three years of production, an update for 2009 models was made.
 This sixth generation included relocating the rear decklid's "CHARGER" badging from the left to the right, making way for "DODGE" at the left.
 Tail lamps were also revised.
 2008 models had seen minor revisions to the interior (a new center console and switchgear changes).
 The 2009 Charger AWD utilized the BorgWarner Torque-on-Demand system which disconnects the front axles until extra traction is needed.
 This results in a slight boost in fuel economy while retaining the same maximum power split to the front wheels.